ZdanowskiS/LightCsv-Genieacs/README.md

 # Usage
 Add ext and provisioning in Genieacs.

-Configure Apache2 for LightCsv-Genieacs and set Genieacs IP in configuration.ini.
+Configure Apache2 for LightCsv-Genieacs.
-Apahe2 requires:
+VirtualHost has to enable RewriteEngine:
 ```
 RewriteEngine On
 RewriteCond %{HTTP:Authorization} ^(.*)
 RewriteRule .* - [e=HTTP_AUTHORIZATION:%1]
 FallbackResource /index.php
 ```
+LightCsv-Genieacs requires Genieacs IP in configuration.ini.

 Ext script requires http address from which to get configuration.

 Add configuration file with device serial or ID as name.